canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/installation-medias.md

           0:     FDisk_partition_scheme                        *7.9 GB     disk3
           1:                 DOS_FAT_32 NO NAME                 7.9 GB     disk3s1

     Note that your removable drive must be `DOS_FAT_32` formatted.
-In this example, `/dev/disk3` is the drive address of an 8GB SD Card.
+In this example, `/dev/disk3` is the drive address of an 8GB SD card.

  * Unmount your SD card with the following command:

         diskutil unmountDisk <drive address>

- * When successful you should see a message similar to this one:
+ * When successful, you should see a message similar to this one:

         Unmount of all volumes on <drive address> was successful